 Predictive Quality Analytics

-Machine learning models can identify which products and suppliers are trending toward quality problems before defect volumes spike.
-Predictive warranty analytics gives sourcing teams a lead time advantage for proactive intervention.
+Machine learning models can spot which products and suppliers are trending toward quality problems before defect volumes spike.
+Predictive warranty analytics gives sourcing teams a lead-time advantage for early intervention.

 Automated Resolution